seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **GUIDERIUS**
 A thing
-More slavish did I ne’er than answering
+More slavish did I ne'er than answering
 A slave without a knock.

 **CLOTEN**